 The convertible feature allows the shareholder to convert each share of preferred stock to a number of shares, specified in the preferred stock contract, of common stock at any time.
 Preferred stock is generally bought for its fixed dividend, but it is not as volatile as the common stock of the same company.
 If the common stock rises sharply, the convertible preferred stock will rise proportionately.
 Thus, the convertible feature allows the investor to enjoy a fixed income in a flat market, but also to profit from any significant rise in the market price of the common stock.

 Another benefit of convertibility is that the holder may get increased dividends.
-If the company's earnings rise, and it pays a dividend on the common stock, then, if the preferred stock can be converted into more than 1 share of common stock, the total dividend received for the converted common shares may be greater than the preferred share.
+If the company's earnings rise, and it pays a dividend on the common stock, then, if the preferred stock can be converted into more than 1 share of common stock, the total dividend received for the converted common shares may exceed the preferred share.

-In most cases, the investor decides when and if to convert; however, in some cases it can be forced if the company calls back the stock, or it may be specified, as in the case of Morgan Stanley's PERCS—Preferred Equity Redemption Cumulative Stock—which converts to common stock when it matures.
+The investor usually decides when and if to convert; however, conversion may be forced if the company calls back the stock, or it may be specified, as in the case of Morgan Stanley's PERCS — Preferred Equity Redemption Cumulative Stock — which converts to common stock when it matures.

 Preferred Equity Redemption Cumulative Stock (PERCS)